Two years of government management with many promises and few achievements

 The ex-governor criticized that the first promise of this management was the construction of a highway that would go from Puerto Plata to Santiago, the Ámbar highway, however, two years have passed and there is no longer any talk about it.

-“They took the movie actor Vin Diesel to Puerto Plata to announce the construction of a movie studio in Puerto Plata, and they haven’t put a block there,” said the former president.
+“They took the film actor Vin Diesel to Puerto Plata to announce the construction of a film studio in Puerto Plata and they have not put a block there,” said the former president.

-Fernández continued to harshly criticize the present government, and affirmed that: “The current president is going to the provinces to announce the construction of an extension to the Autonomous University of Santo Domingo (UASD), and he has not started the first one, unlike us who we made the extensions of Santiago, Higuey, Mao, Bonao, San Juan, Nagua and the great remodeling of the headquarters in the capital for the benefit of the more than 400 thousand poor students who at the People’s University, they say, we do”.
+Fernández continued to harshly criticize the present government and stated that: “The current president is going to the provinces to announce the construction of an extension to the Autonomous University of Santo Domingo (UASD) and he has not started the first one, unlike us who did the extensions of Santiago, Higuey, Mao, Bonao, San Juan, Nagua and the great remodeling of the headquarters in the capital for the benefit of the more than 400 thousand poor students, which they say to the People’s University, we do”.

 In other aspects of the assessment of the current administration of the government, Leonel Fernández criticized the replacement of the OMSA buses on Winston Churchill Avenue, in the capital, by buses from private companies, making the cost of the ticket more expensive.